-In 2011 I opened the New York offices for international innovation firm faberNovel, and then became that company's Head of Marketing.
+In 2011 I opened the New York offices for international innovation firm faberNovel, then became that company's Head of Marketing.

-I've guest blogged for TechCrunch, Business Insider, O'Reilly Radar, Huffington Post and other news sources, and my work has been featured in the New York Times, Wired, Popular Science, The Washington Post, The Wall Street Journal and elsewhere.
+I've guest blogged for TechCrunch, Business Insider, O'Reilly Radar, Huffington Post and other news sources, and my work has been featured in Wired, the New York Times, Popular Science, The Washington Post, The Wall Street Journal and elsewhere.

-You can see my blog archives here.
+You can visit my blog here.